guilherme2016pvh-hub/nvim-config/README.md

 # nvim

-A Neovim configuration built just for me to learn and explore the editor Uses the native `vim.pack` plugin manager of Neovim v0.12.2(no external plugin managers required.)
+A Neovim configuration built just for me to learn and explore the editor Uses the native `vim.pack` plugin manager of Neovim v0.12.2 (no external plugin managers required.)

 ## Structure

-All configuration lives under `.config/nvim/` and is split into modules loaded via `require()` from `init.lua`. just to make things more easy to use
+All configuration lives under `.config/nvim/` and is split into modules loaded via `require()` from `init.lua`.
+Just to make things more easy to use

 ## Requirements